Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/contribution.md

 # Contribution

 ## Introduction
-Polypharmacy means taking a lot of different medications at the same time, which can happen when a person has several health conditions or sees multiple doctors.
-While these medications can help with specific problems, they can also lead to problems like interactions, side effects, or confusion.
 Polypharmacy is one of the pressing issues of today's healthcare systems.
 It is defined as the concurrent use of five drugs or more by a single patient.
-Across Europe, polypharmacy is highly prevalent, with a prevalence of 32.1% for persons of age 65+ [^1].
-The SEPiA Team took action, developed a neuronal network that can predict these side effects to prevent polypharmacy, and developed the first polypharmacy model that can use multiple drugs as input.
-Sepia is an attempt to provide a solution which is easy to use for patients, medical personnel as well as future researchers.
-To make sure that Sepia is as easy to use as possible, we developed both a user-oriented interface and python packages for easy distribution.
-With its user interface, Sepia can be a significant benefit for patients and doctors looking for side effects with prescribed medication.
-For research and development with Sepia, we offer an easy-to-use python package on PyPI [^2].Pretrained models and a docker container will also be made available through the Sepia GitHub repository [^3].
-In the following, you can read about what kind of trouble we run into and what else you have to keep in mind if you want to do similar tasks.
+Across Europe, polypharmacy is highly prevalent, with a prevalence of 32.1% for persons of age 65+[^1].
+Most of the issues with polypharmacy stem from the fact that drug-drug interactions and adverse side effects (ADRs) are not known or not considered in healthcare decisions.

+The SEPiA team took action.
+A novel graph-convolutional neural network that can predict polypharmacy side effects has been developed.
+To our knowledge, SEPiA is the first polypharmacy side effect model that can handle true polypharmacy, meaning that it is not limited to predict only side effects that are caused by pairs of drugs.
+SEPiA is an attempt to provide a solution which is easy to use for patients, medical personnel as well as future researchers.
+To ensure that SEPiA is as easy to use as possible, we developed both a user-oriented interface and python packages for easy distribution.
+For research and development with SEPiA, we offer an easy-to-use python package on PyPI[^2] as well as the source code, models and containers though the SEPiA git repository[^3].

 ## Data handling
-Our first task was to find enough data to be able to properly train our model which also doesn’t take to many restrictions to work with these data.
-In the end we took data of the FDA which is already de-identified patient.
-One advantage of this decision was that we did have to pay for this data because it is for free available.
-When using these data you have to follow specific guidelines to pretect the patients.
+Training the SEPiA models requires data about polypharmacy side effects.
+Our first task was to find enough data to be able to properly train, test and validate the SEPiA model.
+We opted for the already de-identified, anonymized and freely available [nsides](https://tatonettilab.org/offsides/) dataset.
+This turned out to be a very good decision, as the dataset is large enough to be able to train the SEPiA model while also protecting the privacy of sensitive patient's data.

 ## Where to find Healtcare data
 | Method      | Description                          |